Dile al Amor

 "Dile Al Amor" (Tell to the Love) is Aventura's fourth single from their fifth and final studio album The Last (2009).
 This was the second song from Aventura to reach number-one on Hot Latin Tracks.

 Music video

-"Dile Al Amor" music video is Romeo having bad luck with love in his life, because of Cupid missing every arrow she throws.
+The music video was released on November 4, 2009.
+The video is Romeo having bad luck with love in his life, because of Cupid missing every arrow she throws.